 - 1.1.
-Reasonable adjustment and class support that is personalised to the child's needs where school has identified areas for development.
+Reasonable adjustment and class support that is personalised to the child's needs where school has identified areas for development, using the Bucks Ordinarily Available Provision (OAP) as a starting point.
 These will be identified by the class teacher, SLT and external professionals (where applicable).
 The child's SEN Support Plan follows the Assess/Plan/Do/Review process and identifies areas of need/strength and sets out a plan of how to support these effectively. - 1.2.
 The type of support depends on the pupils' needs and requirements. - 1.3.
 Teaching Assistants are used flexibly for class support, small focus groups and 1:1 sessions. - 1.4.
 Additional 1:1 or small group support in specific subjects or specific areas (identified by external professionals) may also be provided in some cases. - 1.5.
 Where a pupil needs more specialised support, external agencies and other professionals may become involved. - 1.6.
 Hand On Heart works alongside social skills sessions, positive reinforcement, self-esteem building and adapted approaches for pupils who need more targeted support with behaviour, this work is supported by our Child Therapist and Wellbeing Lead.
-Children with more significant SEMHD needs may be provided with a Behaviour Intervention Plan (BIP) which outlines the bespoke support the child needs. - 1.7.
+Children with more significant SEMHD needs may be provided with a Positive Behaviour Intervention Plan (PIP) which outlines the bespoke support the child needs. - 1.7.
 Access arrangements can be made for exams and National tests, but particularly where a specialist report identifies a need.
 Types of provision may include the use of a laptop, scribe, larger print, a reader and/or additional time.
 Where there is an identified medical need further arrangements can be made.
 These adaptations will be in line with exam board specifications.
+These access arrangements are noted on Pupil Support Plans and these are also followed for the termly PIRA/PUMA tests.
+Not only does this ensure that the children are given the best possible chance to show their ability, but it also then becomes 'normal' for the children to have these arrangements in place.